addiscent/php-server-mon-sys/README.md

     After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.

 #### Transitioning From Evaluation To Production
-When you have finished learning what _Php-Server-Mon-Sys_ is all about, you will probably eventually wish to discard the data accumulated during evaluation.
+When you have finished learning what _Php-Server-Mon-Sys_ is all about, it is likely you will wish to discard the data accumulated during evaluation.
 It may be very advantageous to perform this procedure at the same time you perform the procedures described in the sections below, _The_ _PHP Server Monitor_ _Database Passwords_ and _The_ _PHP Server Monitor_ _Time Zone_.

 Deleting the database causes _Php-Server-Mon-Sys_ to automatically create a new one.
-Therefore, the easiest and fastest way to create an empty database, (discard the old data) is to simply delete the old one.
+Therefore, the easiest and fastest way to create an empty database, (discard the old data), is to simply delete the existing _PHP Server Monitor_ database.
 Keep in mind that deleting the database deletes all data previously created during _PHP Server Monitor_ Initialization.
-In addition to all server history data, the list of servers and any user and admin accounts are deleted.
+In addition to all _PHP Server Monitor_ server history data, the list of _PHP Server Monitor_ servers and any _PHP Server Monitor_ user and admin accounts are deleted.

-To delete the existing database, enter the following commands:
+To delete the existing _PHP Server Monitor_ database, enter the following commands:

       $ sudo ./delete-database.sh  # sudo or other superuser power required

       $ docker-compose up -d # delete-database stops Php-Server-Mon-Sys, so re-start it

 After the database is deleted, a new database will be automatically created when _Php-Server-Mon-Sys_ is re-started.
-This will take several minutes, so wait a few.
+Depending on the speed of your host, it could take up to two minutes to finish creating the new database.
 Then, use a web browser to visit your _PHP Server Monitor_ page per usual, (default, localhost:28684).
 If you see an error message which says "can't connect to database", wait a little longer and retry.
 Follow the prompts and begin using as normal.

 ##### _PHP Server Monitor_ Database Passwords
-When _Php-Server-Mon-Sys_ is installed, it automatically creates the database, (remember having to wait for two minutes?).
+When _Php-Server-Mon-Sys_ is installed, it automatically creates the database.
 The database passwords are set to defaults at that time.
 If you wish to tighten up the security of your database, you may change the database passwords.

 The database passwords cannot be changed by _Php-Server-Mon-Sys_ after a database has been created; the passwords must be decided upon prior to creation of the database.
 A good time to do this is after you have finished evaluation of _Php-Server-Mon-Sys_ and you are subsequently ready to "go into production".
 At that time, you are most likely to decide you wish to abandon the first database and create a new one.